hyuyu104/ArcFISH/tutorial/cli_usage.md

 # SnapFISH2 as a command line tool

 Here we demonstrate how to use SnapFISH2 as a command line tool.
-Make sure `snapfish2` is successfully installed and activate the environment with SnapFISH2 in shell:
+Make sure `snapfish2` is successfully installed (see [installation](../install.md)) and activate the environment with SnapFISH2 in shell:
 ::::{tabs}
 :::{group-tab} conda
 ```sh